kohutovic/febus-rules/07-disciplinary.md

       5. exclusion from events organised by the Federation or the specific Organising Team for a period of time.

-2. All these penalties can be applied by the competent authorities at a competition — the Referee and the Organising Team.
+2. All these penalties can be applied by the competent authorities at a competition — the Referee, the Head of the Refereeing Committee, and the Organising Team.

 ### Penalties Related to Fencing